Saggiehaim/event-rsvp-manager/PRD.md

 ## Essential Features

 ### Event Creation
-- **Functionality**: Host creates an event by uploading a poster image, entering event name, and specifying location
+- **Functionality**: Host creates an event by uploading a poster image, entering event name, location address (with Google Maps autocomplete), and optional location name
-- **Purpose**: Provides a complete event identity that can be shared with potential guests
+- **Purpose**: Provides a complete event identity with precise location data that can be shared with potential guests
 - **Trigger**: User clicks "Create Event" button on landing page
-- **Progression**: Click create button → Upload poster image → Enter event name → Enter location → Submit → Event created with unique shareable link
+- **Progression**: Click create button → Upload poster image → Enter event name → Type address (see Google Maps suggestions) → Select from autocomplete → Optionally add location name → Submit → Event created with unique shareable link and map coordinates
-- **Success criteria**: Event is saved with all details, poster displays correctly, unique URL is generated for sharing
+- **Success criteria**: Event is saved with all details including coordinates, poster displays correctly, unique URL is generated for sharing, location can be opened in Google Maps

 ### Guest RSVP
 - **Functionality**: Guests visit event page and submit their name and number of people attending